muhammadmueenarif/Master-Tailwind-CSS-from-A-to-Z/readme.txt

 if i use overflow-hidden, it will not show the overflowing text. overflow-auto will show scroll line. there are many other properties of overflow like visible, scroll, overflow x, overflow y etc.,

+Lec 11.
+Text Decoration.
+underline will give underline. text-red-500 will give color to text. text-justify will justify the content. if we use underline and give it decoration-solid, wavy, dotted or dashes, it will look like that which we give. we can also use double to give it double underline. if we want to give some more weight to underline, we can use decoration-1, or decoration-5 or which value we want to give. decoration from font.we can use decoration from font, it will give us the decoration from the font itself.

+Lec 12.
+Background in Tailwind CSS